oekosheri/GB_code/paper/paper.md

 ``GB_code`` uses the analytical and mathematical formulations of the following works [@Sutton:1996, @Bollmann:1982, @Grimmer].
 Some functionality from this code [@Marcin] on CSL has been used in a modified form in the ``GB_code``.

-### statement of need:
+### Statement of need:
-``GB_code`` is an interactive toolbox to learn about grain boundaries and versatile for running high-throughput calculations.
+``GB_code`` is an interactive toolbox to learn about grain boundaries and it is versatile for running high-throughput calculations.
 The target audience are students/scientists of materials science and physics at any level of familiarity with the topic.
-To our knowledge, in comparison to other GB generation codes in different scientific groups ``GB_code`` is faster due its extensive usage of python Numpy library and is more comprehensive.
+To our knowledge, due to the extensive usage of Python NumPy library, ``GB_code`` is faster than the existing python codes for GB generations.
 The user will be guided through in a step by step manner how to find and create the GB of interest.
 The code has been designed to be simple to use and instructive with a special attention to GB plane orientation which is often lacking in other grain boundary creation codes.

 # Acknowledgements